Vyral/tracy-frans-recruiting/_posts/2019-09-23-dodgeball--donate-day.md

 I’m super blessed to be in the best industry ever—but now it’s time to give back.&nbsp;

-[**Join us on October 7 from 10 a.m. to noon for Dodgeball and Donate Day.**](https://www.eventbrite.com/o/agent-owners-17651125989){: target="_blank"}HWA Warranty will be sponsoring a smoothie truck, and all donations go toward filling hope totes for the Open Door Mission.
+**[Join us on October 7 from 10 a.m. to noon for Dodgeball and Donate Day.](https://www.eventbrite.com/o/agent-owners-17651125989){: target="_blank"}&nbsp;**HWA Warranty will be sponsoring a smoothie truck, and all donations go toward filling hope totes for the Open Door Mission.
 All you have to do is bring essential items like shampoo, conditioner, toothbrushes, and similar.&nbsp;

 Be sure to save the date\!
 We look forward to seeing you there.&nbsp;